← FRACTALREALITY.CA

 Fixing from outside addresses the boundary.
 It provides.
 It is real, but it cannot restore what was killed.

-Genuine presence restores all four: a witness who is plastic enough to hold your experience, accessible enough for your signal to reach them, curious enough to receive what you actually share, and present for the moment of validation when your seeing and theirs converge, and you know: I was not wrong to see it.
+Genuine presence restores all five: a witness who is plastic enough to hold your experience, accessible enough for your signal to reach them, reliable enough to still be there when it matters, curious enough to receive what you actually share, and present for the moment of validation when your seeing and theirs converge, and you know: I was not wrong to see it.

 One virtue (curiosity) you can begin to practice alone.
 The others require relationship.
 This is why isolation keeps the damage going and genuine community dissolves it.